wasmerio/wasmer-c-api/README.md

 This repo showcases how to use the [wasmer-runtime-c-api](https://crates.io/crates/wasmer-runtime-c-api/) from C, based on the blogpost:

-See [`wasmer-c-api-example.c`](./wasmer-c-api-example.c) for the example implementation.
+See [`wasmer-c-api-example.c`](./wasmer-c-api-example.c) and [`wasmer-wasi-c-api-example.c`](./wasmer-wasi-c-api-example.c) for the example implementations.

-The `wasm-sample-app` directory contains an example C wasm app to run in the embedder app.
+The `wasm-sample-app` and `wasmer-wasi-c-api-example` directories contain example C wasm apps to run in the embedder app.

 ## Requirements
 - CMake